hires/RadioProjects/RFSampler/README.md

 Another test was run from 1-30MHz which is of particular interest for HF radio projects.
 The low frequency performance starts to roll off below about 4MHz, but from 4-30MHz the performance is within about 1dB.
 The 3dB down point on the low end is around 1.7MHz.
+I eventually decided to label this as having a useful range of 2-250MHz since the 3dB down points are just outside this range.

 <img src="images/008-final-couple_1-30MHz.jpg" width="400"/>